jthornber/blk-archive/doc/Use Cases.md

 # Add a thin device to an archive
 Invoking packing of a thin device is identical to packing any other device:

-> dm-archive pack -a test-archive /dev/my-vg/my-thin-lv
+> blk-archive pack -a test-archive /dev/my-vg/my-thin-lv

-However under the hood dm-archive is aware that this device is a thin device.
+However under the hood blk-archive is aware that this device is a thin device.
 It will therefore take a metadata snapshot of the pool, and scan the pool's metadata to ascertain which parts of the thin device have been provisioned.
 Only these provisioned regions are read, potentially saving much time.

 ```
 stream id        : 637daeec766b537d